kyle-yoo1/Portfolio-Projects/US Household Income/README.md

   -  ID: another unique identifier for each place
 - Geographic Information:
   - State_Code: code for each state
-  - State_Name: states in US (Alabama)
+  - State_Name: states in the US (ex.
+Alabama)
-  - State_ab: state abbreviation (AL for Alabama)
+  - State_ab: state abbreviation (ex.
+AL for Alabama)
   - County: name of county within the state
   - City: name of city within the state
-  - Place: specific place within the city or county
+  - Place: a specific place within the city or county
   - Type: type of area (Track, City, Place)
   - Zip_Code: postal ZIP code
   - Area_Code: telephone area code